mailispriks/tasks-mailis-priks/README.md

 ## Ex 1

 1. Create function that helps you to find all of one type
-2. Log out all vegetables
+2. Log out all TROPICAL
-3. Log out all tropical
+3. Calculate total of 1kg each of tropical fruits and log it out
-4. Calculate total of 1kg each of tropical fruits and log it out
+4. Find and log out all APPLES_PEARS type products that have word "Apple" in their name

 ## Ex 2